About Enterprise DLP

 A basic regular expression searches for a specific text

 pattern.
-When a pattern match is found, the service displays the
+When the regex matches a pattern, the service displays

 A weighted regular expression assigns a score to a text entry.

-When the score threshold is exceeded, the service returns a match
+When the score exceeds the threshold, the service returns a match

 for the pattern.